gdupont/less-monitor/README.md

                       directory.

   --output, -o        Define the directory to output the files, if this is not
-                      defined the program will use the current file directory.
+                      defined the program will use the same directory from file.

+  --match, -m         Matching files that will be processed.
+Defaults to
+                      **/*.less

   --extension, -e     Sets the extension of the files that will be generated.
                       Defaults to .css

   --force, -f         Force to recompile all files on startup before start
-                      watching files
+                      watching files.

+  --ignore, -i        Define the ignore file list.
+Can be a file or directory.
+                      Ex: **/src/_*.less

   --interval, -t      Sets the interval in miliseconds of the files that will
                       be watching.
 Defaults to 250

-  --nofollow, -n      Sets true to no follow and watch @import dependencies.
+  --nofollow, -n      If set will not follow @import dependencies.
+Defaults to
-                      Defaults to false
+                      false.

   --optimization, -p  Sets the optimization level for the less compiler,
-                      options are: 0, 1, and 2
+                      options are: 0, 1, and 2.

   --compress, -c      Compresses the output

-  --watch, -w         Sets the extension of the files that will be watching.
+  --silent, -s        Sets to silent mode.
+Starts without log output.

+  --options, -u       Show options on startup.

+  --master, -x        Process only master files.
+Master files are not dependent
-                      Defaults to .less
+                      from any others.
+Defaults to false

+  --help, -h          Show this message
 ```

-## TODO

-- recursive directory listing
-- watch created files
-- unwatch removed files
-- ignore files/directory option

 ## License